Even-MW/SanityCodingDemoStart/README.md

 ### Step 8.
 Add a desk structure and preview
 https://www.sanity.io/docs/structure-builder-introduction

+>When we do changes in this step we need to restart our studio build for every change.
+You stop the build with `cmd/ctrl + c`.

 We have startet on this for you in the `deskStructure.ts`file.
 But we need to let the studio know this exist, so in out sanity.json file we will add the following under the parts array.

 ```json